-For the third year in a row, a team of Eco Club representatives have been selected to attend the Algalita POPS International Youth Summit at the Ocean Institute in Dana Point, CA in 2016!
+For the fourth year in a row, a team of Eco Club representatives have been selected to attend the Algalita POPS International Youth Summit at the Ocean Institute in Dana Point, CA in 2017!

-The Wellness Club is a new opportunity offered to DCMS students this year.
-These students will endeavor to assess the wellness needs of their community, generate innovative wellness ideas, plan events, model a healthy lifestyle, and engage in community outreach opportunities.
+The Wellness Club started in 2016.
+Students endeavor to assess the wellness needs of their community, generate innovative wellness ideas, plan events, model a healthy lifestyle, and engage in community outreach opportunities.
 Students involved in wellness club can also expect to learn practical health and wellness skills which may include learning how to make healthy meals and snacks, fun ways to exercise, strategies for coping with stress, first aid skills, and how to help those in need in our community.
-We look forward to supporting the growth of this exciting new club!
+We look forward to supporting the growth of this exciting club!

 During the Fall and Spring Island School semesters, DCMS students team up with Island School students to exchange cultural understanding and develop lasting friendships around shared activities.
-This year the focus of those activities will be STEAM challenges that integrate science, technology, engineering, art and math.
+This year the focus of those activities will be around a sense of place, settlement exploration, physical literacy and friendship.

-During the 2016-17 school year, School Without Walls will be three separate one week sessions spread across Term 1 and Term 2.
+During the 2017-18 school year, School Without Walls will be three separate one week sessions spread across Fall Term and Winter Term.
 This is a focused time of experiential education and exploration of Eleuthera in collaboration with other parts of the Cape Eleuthera Island School and other organizations on Eleuthera.
 Extended time will be spent out of the classroom working on grade level themes focused on the marine world, research and student advocacy.
 Students will share and celebrate their learning with the larger community through an evening of Presentations of Learning.

-Students have a unique opportunity to demonstrate some of their cumulative learning through our Grade 9 Graduation Project.
-Based on specific instruction they receive in their Community Outreach club and School Without Walls classes, grade 9 students come together to design and implement community service projects prior to graduation.
+Students have a unique opportunity to demonstrate some of their cumulative learning through our Grade 9 Collaborative Graduation Projects.
+Based on specific instruction they receive in their Community Outreach Club, grade 9 students come together to design, implement and collaborate on meaningful community service projects.

 The skills curriculum covers a wide range of subjects to support the middle school child’s developmental success as students, young adults, and future leaders.
 The skills program is focused on grade 7 students and covers study skills, computer literacy, and community building.
 Leadership, communication, conflict management and decision-making skills are also introduced and practiced throughout the DCMS program.